pachyderm/pachyderm/SETUP.md

 rm -rf [path-to-disk]/*
 ```

+Afterwards, you need to detach the volume so Kubernetes can use it.
+Follow [basically the same instructions as above](https://cloud.google.com/compute/docs/disks/add-persistent-disk#create_disk) except that this time you remove the disk from `Additional disks`.

 ### Deploy Pachyderm

 First of all, record the external IP address of one of the nodes in your Kubernetes cluster: